bleuchtang/sunxi-debian/README.md

 # TODO

-- change _Install on a sd card_ to a script ?
+- change _Install on a SD card_ to a script ?

 # Some links: